StevenLewis/golf-leaderboard/README.md

 - [x] Running profit/loss total for each player

 ### Cuts
-- [ ] Nett score including cuts when result is entered
+- [x] Nett score including cuts when result is entered
-- [ ] Running total of cuts for each player
+- [ ] Running total of cuts for each player, based on calendar period
-- [ ] Apply cuts to player based on profit
+- [x] Apply cuts to player based on profit
-- [ ] Global reset cuts button

 ### Future
  - [ ] Biggest differential